-Rooks were presented with Task A, shown in Figure 21(a), whereas others were presented with Task B, shown in Figure 21(b).
-Each task involved a tube with a small piece of food located in its center.
-A stick was already inserted into the tube at the start of the trial, and the food was enclosed by two plastic discs.
-Pushing the stick forward or pulling it backward would cause the food to move in the direction of the push or pull.
-A 'trap' was located below the floor of both sides of the tube.
-One of the traps was effective in that if the food was dragged across the top it would drop inside and become trapped - preventing the subject from retrieving the food.
-The other trap was ineffective and could not trap the food.
-For the tube in Figure 21(a), the trap on the right side was functional and could trap the food, and the tube on the left was ineffective.
-Hence, to solve the tubetrap task shown in Figure 21(a), the subject should move the food over the nonfunctional trap on the left, thereby allowing the food to be retrieved.
-(Note, the side of the functional trap was left-right counterbalanced across trials to prevent the subject from learning a simple side-bias to solve the task.)
-The tube shown in Figure 21(b) contained a similar functional trap to that shown in Figure 21(a), but the nonfunctional trap was different.
-Rather than pulling the food entirely across the surface of the ineffective trap, the trap was completely open so that food would fall through and out of the tube, where the subject could retrieve it.
+trap the food, while the tube on the left was ineffective.
+Hence, to solve the tube-trap task shown in Panel A, the subject should move the food over the nonfunctional trap on the left, thereby allowing the food to be retrieved.
+(Note, the side of the functional trap was left-right counterbalanced across trials to prevent the subject from learning a simple side bias to solve the task.)
+The tube shown in Panel B contained a similar functional trap to that shown in Panel A, but the nonfunctional trap was different.
+Rather than pulling the food entirely across the surface of the ineffective trap, the trap was completely open so that food would fall through and out of the tube where the subject could retrieve it.

-Seven out of eight rooks learned to solve the task they were given (Figure 22).
+Seven out of eight rooks learned to solve the task they were given (Fig. 25).
 Task B was learned more quickly than Task A. Furthermore, transfer was almost perfect to the other task (i.e., from A to B or from B to A).
 This excellent performance suggests that the rooks acquired a deeper causal understanding of the task.
 There is, however, a simpler alternative explanation for the superb transfer between tasks.
 Because both tubes have the same functional trap, it is possible that the birds had simply learned to avoid moving the food in the direction of the functional trap.
-To test this alternative hypothesis, the birds were presented with the trap tubes shown in Figures 21(c) and 21(d).
+To test this alternative hypothesis, the birds were presented with the trap tubes shown in Panels C and D of Fig. 24.
 These tubes lacked the functional trap present in both Tubes A and B, and both tubes contained the nonfunctional traps from Tubes A and B. One of the originally nonfunctional traps from the initial tasks was now made functional in the new tasks.
 For Tube C, the nonfunctional trap from Tube A was made functional by placing bungs at the ends of the tube.
 Thus, the food could only be retrieved by dragging it across the trap with the opening in the bottom.
 For Tube D, the nonfunctional trap from Tube B was made functional by lowering the entire tube onto the floor.
 Thus, food dragged across the trap from Tube B would trap the food inside, while dragging the food across the trap from Tube A would allow the bird to retrieve the food.

-Figure 23 shows the performance on Tubes C and D. Only one bird (open squares) consistently performed well above chance on these tubes, suggesting that this bird had acquired a deep understanding of the causal structure of the trap tubes.
-None of the other birds were consistently above chance, and thus they likely had learned to solve Tubes A and B by avoiding the functional trap.
-Thus, although a majority of the birds appeared not to understand the causal properties of the tasks, one bird demonstrated knowledge of the causal properties of objects, such as that objects fall toward the earth when unsupported and that objects cannot move through physical barriers.
-The generalization of the knowledge about the properties of objects, and of the functional properties of the trap tube itself (i.e., how the food in the tube can be moved by moving the stick), allowed this bird to solve Tasks C and D.
+Fig. 26 shows the performance on Tubes C and D. Only one bird (open squares) consistently performed well above chance on these tubes, suggesting that this bird had acquired a deep understanding of the causal structure of the trap tubes.
+None of the other birds were consistently above chance and thus likely had learned to solve Tubes A and B by avoiding the functional trap.
+Thus, while a majority of the birds appeared not to understand the causal properties of the tasks, one bird demonstrated knowledge of the causal